Bandar Malaysia: Background

-On 28 May 2011, Bandar Malaysia project was announced by Malaysia's 6th Prime Minister, Dato' Sri Najib Razak with a public-private partnership model.
+On 28 May 2011, Bandar Malaysia project was announced by Malaysia's 6th Prime Minister, Najib Razak with a public-private partnership model.
 The project has an estimated cumulative gross development value of RM 150 billion.
 Master planner appointed for architecture drawing was Skidmore, Owings & Merrill.
+It was supported by 1Malaysia Development Berhad (1MDB) (1MDB).

 With this development, the current Royal Malaysian Air Force airbase at Sungai Besi Air Base is to be relocated to Sendayan, Negeri Sembilan for RM 2.7 billion, of which RM1.1 billion is funded by the government and the rest by 1MDB.
 This relocation project is managed by Perbadanan Perwira Harta Malaysia, a subsidiary of the Armed Forces Fund Board Malaysia known as Lembaga Tabung Angkatan Tentera.

 In December 2015, 1MDB sold 60% stake of Bandar Malaysia to the consortium of IWH-CREC Sdn Bhd, which consists of Tan Sri Lim Kang Hoo's Iskandar Waterfront Holdings Bhd and China's China Railway Engineering Sdn Bhd for RM 7.41 billion.
 However the deal fell apart on 3 May 2016 with the reason of failure to meet payment obligations announced by Ministry of Finance of Malaysia (which owned 1MDB).

-In May 2017, Dato' Sri Najib Razak visited to Beijing, China for One Belt One Road Forum.
+In May 2017, Najib Razak visited Beijing, China for One Belt One Road Forum.
 In a joint conference at Sofitel Beijing Hotel with Wanda Dalian Group, Wanda Dalian Group expressed deep interest to participate in Bandar Malaysia but abandoned its interest months later.

 In July 2017, Ministry of Finance launched a request for proposal and up to seven Chinese and two Japanese companies have submitted proposals said to be valued between RM30 billion and RM43 billion for the Bandar Malaysia project but no further elaboration were made by the Ministry of Finance.

 On 14 July 2021, it was announced the deal between China Railway Engineering Corp and Iskandar Waterfront Holdings will not proceed given the deal lapsed on 6 May with failure to meet conditions.